Luxury watchmaker Philippe Charriol killed in car accident

-MARSEILLE (AFP) - Frenchman Philippe Charriol, founder of the luxury watch and jewellery brand that bears his name, was killed in an car accident at the Le Castellet racing track in south-east France on Wednesday (Feb 27), a circuit official said.
+MARSEILLE (AFP) - Frenchman Philippe Charriol, founder of the luxury watch and jewellery brand that bears his name, was killed in a car accident at the Le Castellet racing track in southeast France on Wednesday (Feb 27), a circuit official said.

 Despite receiving emergency treatment at the track and being rushed to a hospital in Marseille, the 77-year-old succumbed to his injuries.